Meraz2837/Ethnic-Group-Classification-Using-Transfer-Learning/README.md

 # Ethnic-Group-Classification-Using-Transfer-Learning
 Writing about the classification of people of three types of ethnic groups.
-This transfer learning based tried with 3 different types of pre-build mode which are
+This transfer learning based project tried with 3 different types of pre-build mode which are
 1. VGG16.
 2. ResNet50.
 3. Mobilenet Version two (MobileNetV2).